 As mentioned above, Taurus includes a slide stop lever on this gun.
 The lever worked perfectly and is easy to engage.
 However, it is not a slide release, and takes a great deal of force to push it down when the slide is locked in an open position.

 Although small, I found the sights to be usable.
 I am at an age where my eyesight is noticeably worse than it was in my youth.
 I expected these sights to be hard to use, but I was wrong.
 I found them easy to find and precise enough for accurate shot placement at 15 yards.
 I would not call them ideal, but the sights are surprisingly good for a tiny gun.

 Based on the pistol I purchased, I do not recommend buying the Taurus Spectrum.
 The gun is positioned as a self-defense gun, and that requires reliability.
 Unfortunately, my gun is not reliable.

 It’s too bad the gun isn’t dependable.
 It has a good feel in the hand and less felt recoil than many other small .380 pistols.
 I wish things were different, but based on my experiences, this gun is not a good value and should not be purchased for protection.

 If Taurus could consistently make these guns reliable, the Spectrum might be my first choice in .380 ACP subcompact defensive pistols.

-If you are looking for a small .380 ACP pistol for personal protection, I recommend the Ruger LCP and LCP II pistols.
+If you are looking for a very small .380 ACP pistol for personal protection, I recommend the Ruger LCP and LCP II pistols.
 I found that these guns are reliable and reasonably accurate.
 However, they do have significant felt recoil due to their lightweight.

 In my testing, I found that the Smith & Wesson Bodyguard 380 was reliable.
 However, I did not like the handling characteristics or the excessively long trigger pull.